Kentucky Trivia ● Kentucky Tweets

 September 9, 1991, Utica native Belinda Mason, 33, who fought the AIDS battle nationally, died at Vanderbilt University.
 In 1989, President Bush appointed her to the National Commission on AIDS; she was the only member with the disease.

 On September 9, 1992, Governor B. Jones stated that it was his goal for every Kentuckian to have health insurance by the end of 1993.
 He wanted businesses to provide coverage for all full-time and part-time workers.
 He also requested the state pick up the cost for the poor.
-It was a very aggressive goal, and there were future wars to fund in the Middle East.
+It was a very aggressive goal, but there were future wars to fund in the Middle East.

 September 9, 2000, about 200 invited guests attended a brief funeral service for Cawood Ledford in Harlan.
 A former team Chaplin, Father Ed Bradley, reminded the congregation that the famous broadcaster disliked having a fuss made over him.

-September 9, 2016, it took more than 100 years but on this day the Murray Fire Department swore in their first female firefighter.
+September 9, 2016, it took more than 100 years but on this day the Murray Fire Department swore in their 1st female firefighter.
 Shae McKinney, 25, received her badge at the Robert O. Miller Conference Center.